Se habla español

 Family separation is one of the biggest concerns.

-- Undocumented parents of U.S. citizen children may face deportation, leaving children without caregivers.
+• Undocumented parents of U.S. citizen children, including young children who depend entirely on their parents for care, may face deportation, leaving children without caregivers.

-- In New York, undocumented immigrants support local businesses and neighborhoods.
-Mass deportations could disrupt family and community support systems.
+• In New York, undocumented immigrants support local businesses and neighborhoods.
+Large-scale mass deportations could disrupt family and community support systems.

 2. Economic Consequences